makersacademy/airport_challenge/README.md

 - Can call an airport to check capacity and planes landed.
 - Start by opening the 'plane.rb' file

+Here is an example of what you could write in irb:
 ```
 gatwick = Airport.new
 heathrow = Airport.new(5)